-- e.
-Click Ok to close the ADDE Data Manager window. - 3.
-From the Satellite -> Imagery chooser of the Data Explorer, create a data source of the 5 most recent GOES-17 mesoscale-1 sector band 14 data. - a.
-Connect to adde.ucar.edu/RTGOESS. - b.
+- 1. Remove all layers and data sources, create a new one-paneled map display, and close any previouslyexisting tabs. - 2.
+From the Satellite -> Imagery chooser of the Data Explorer, create a data source of the 5 most recent GOES-West mesoscale-1 sector band 14 data. - a.
+Connect to adde.ssec.wisc.edu/WEST. - b.
 In the Image Type dropdown, select M1C14 GOES-West Mesoscale-1 11.2 um IR Imagery/SST/clouds/rai. - c.
 From the Relative tab of the Times panel, enter 5 into the Number of times field. - d.
-Click Add Source.

-- 4. Set up the data polling. - a.
+Click Add Source. - 3.
+Set up the data polling. - a.
 From the Field Selector tab of the Data Explorer, Right-Click on the M1C14 GOES-West data source and select Properties. - b.
 Enable the Active box next to Automatically Reload.
 This is the switch that turns polling on for the data source. - c.
-Enter a value of 1 into the Check Every box to have McIDAS-V check for new data every minute. - d.
+Enter a value of l into the Check Every box to have McIDAS-V check for new data every minute. - d.
 Enable Reload Displays at the bottom of the window.
 This toggles the display to update. - e.
-Click OK and close the Properties window. - 5.
+Click OK and close the Properties window. - 4.
 Display the band 14 Temperature data. - a.
 From the Fields panel of the Field Selector, select 11.2 um IR Imagery,SST,clouds,rainfall -> Temperature. - b.
-From the Displays panel, select Imagery -> Image Display. - c.
-Click Create Display. - 6.
-Investigate how the data polling works.
-Right when the data displays, take a note of the data times being displayed.
-After about a minute, check and see if new data is loaded in.
-Note that the display still has 5 timesteps.
-This means that newer times were added to the end of the loop, and the older times were removed from the beginning of the loop.
+From the Displays panel, select Imagery -> Image Display.